 What is HTTPS?

-HTTPS is an encrypted website connection that's created after adding an SSL certificate to your website.
-Once installed properly a padlock icon will display in your browser's address bar.
+HTTPS is an encrypted server protocol that creates a secure website connection from the web server to the web browser.
+The security mechanism is established by adding an SSL certificate to your web host and once installed will show a green padlock icon in your browser's address bar.

 HTTPS Benefits for SEO